rowenavandres/CanadaLabourMarket2024/README.md

-Project Summary: US Clinical Provider Referral Analysis (2009) Project Title: Capstone Project: US Clinical Provider Referral Analysis (2009)
+Project Title: Data Analysis Project: Understanding the Current Situation of the Canada Labor Market (2024)

-Technologies Used: Python, SQL, Tableau, sklearn
+Technologies Used: SQL, Tableau

 Project Description:
-This Capstone project focused on analyzing clinical provider referrals in the United States for the year 2009.
-The project involved multiple stages, including data cleaning, data exploration, regression analysis, and data visualization.
+This data analysis project aimed to understand the current situation of the Canada labor market in the year 2024.
+The project involved key stages including data cleaning, data exploration, and data visualization.
 Key activities included:

 Data Cleaning:

-Utilized Python regular expressions to clean and preprocess the raw data.
+Utilized SQL to clean and preprocess the raw labor market data.
-Addressed issues such as missing values, data inconsistencies, and formatting errors to ensure data quality and accuracy.
+Addressed issues such as missing values, data inconsistencies, and formatting errors to ensure data quality and reliability.
 Data Exploration:

-Conducted extensive data exploration using SQL.
+Conducted comprehensive data exploration using SQL.
-Analyzed the data to uncover patterns, trends, and relationships within the clinical provider referrals dataset.
-Regression Analysis:

-Applied regression analysis techniques using Python's sklearn library.
-Developed predictive models to identify key factors influencing clinical provider referrals.
-Evaluated model performance using various metrics to ensure reliability and accuracy.
+Analyzed various aspects of the labor market, including employment rates, industry trends, demographic factors, and geographic distribution.
 Data Visualization:

 Created insightful visualizations using Tableau to represent the findings.
-Developed dashboards and charts that effectively communicated the results of the analysis.
+Developed dashboards and interactive charts that effectively communicated the results of the analysis.
-Highlighted significant trends and insights to support data-driven decision-making.
+Highlighted significant trends, patterns, and insights to support data-driven decision-making.